 The one mistake that I see others posting about is not prepping their work space and running into issues, especially when trying to assemble 10+ meals in a few hours or if they have multiple people prepping in the same area.
 There are some simple things you can do ahead of time that will make your prepping session go easier.

 - Sanitize your counters.
-I use disinfectant wipes an wipe down all of my surfaces that I’ll be preparing food on.
+I use disinfectant wipes and wipe down all of my surfaces that I’ll be preparing food on.
 Preparing this much food at once has me a more than a little concerned about sanitation.
 I also wipe down the surfaces when I’m done and sometimes even halfway through depending on how much raw meat I am cutting up.
 I’m messy with food prep as it is, so a handy container of wipes is a necessity of mine.
 Word to the wise, make sure after you disinfect that you also check the instructions on the wipes.
 Frequently you’ll need to wipe down surfaces after a disinfectant so that it doesn’t contaminate your food.

 - Have plenty of dish soap on hand.
 It takes so much time to run a load through the dishwasher when all you may need is a measuring cup or a prep bowl washed.
 If you use a dish wand with the soap in the handle I recommend beginning with a fresh sponge on top and disposing afterwards depending on what you end up washing and how frequently.